Welcome to the Northern Midlands Council - Councillor Induction Program.

-At a federal level the Australian Government offers assistance and advice to local governments across Australia through the Department of Infrastructure and Regional Development.
+At a federal level the Australian Government offers assistance and advice to local governments across Australia through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

-The Department of Infrastructure and Regional Development website provides information regarding funding and grant opportunities for local government, as well as national reporting on operations and performance at a local government level for each state.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts website provides information regarding funding and grant opportunities for local government, as well as national reporting on operations and performance at a local government level for each state.

 The Australian Centre for Excellence in Local Government